 - Definition of who the rule applies to (e.g. not only residents but also their guests on the property, staff, etc.); - Definition of smoking; - Explanation of where smoking is prohibited on the property.
 Smoking must be prohibited in individual units and all interior common space.
-The plan should also designate a smoking area on the property.
-The designated smoking area must prohibit smoking within a minimum of 15 feet of any buildings; - Explanation of how the smoke-free rules will be communicated and enforced;
+The plan may either establish the entire property as smoke-free or identify a designated smoking area on the property.
+A designated smoking area must prohibit smoking within a minimum of 25 feet of any buildings;

-- If the development is the preservation of existing housing that is not currently smokefree, then the plan must include an explanation of how the property will transition to a smoke-free environment; and - Draft smoke-free housing lease addendum that will be signed by all households.
+- Explanation of how the smoke-free rules will be communicated and enforced; - If the development is the preservation of existing housing that is not currently smokefree, then the plan must include an explanation of how the property will transition to a smoke-free environment; and - Draft smoke-free housing lease addendum that will be signed by all households.